carpentries-incubator/workflows-nextflow/episodes/09-Simple_Rna-Seq_pipeline.md

 ~~~
 {: .language-groovy}

-You can run it by using the following command:
+Run the script `script5.nf` by using the following command:

 ~~~
 $ nextflow run script5.nf -resume
 ~~~
 {: .language-bash}

-The FASTQC process will not run.
+The `FASTQC` process will not run as the process has not been declared in the workflow scope.

 > ## Add FASTQC process
-> Add the FASTQC process to the `workflow scope` of `script5.nf` adding the `read_pairs_ch` channel as an input.
+> Add the `FASTQC` process to the `workflow scope` of `script5.nf` adding the `read_pairs_ch` channel as an input.
-> Run
+> Run the nextflow script using the `-resume` option.
 >
 > ~~~
 > $ nextflow run script5.nf -resume